 The Texas Zoo is open 7 days a week, Sunday – Saturday, 10AM-4PM

-Riverside Park is a beautiful park with access to the Guadalupe river.
-It’s home to the Texas Zoo, an expansive playground, a golf course, a rose garden, and disc golf course, to name just a few attractions.
+Riverside Park is a beautiful park with access to the Guadalupe River.
+It’s home to the Texas Zoo, an expansive playground, a golf course, a rose garden, and a disc golf course, to name just a few attractions.

 Victoria Paddle Trail